 - Potatoes.
 Use potatoes that are low-starch and high-moisture and hold together better in the soup, such as red or Yukon gold potatoes.
 Also, Also, make sure that you chop the potatoes into smaller pieces so they will be done at the same time as the meatballs.

 - Canned diced tomatoes.
 I used one with no salt or seasoning added.

 Now, let's talk about the preparation and cooking process!

-- First, you need to soak the white rice in water for about 20 minutes.
+- Soak the rice.
+First, you need to soak the white rice in water for about 20 minutes.
 Rinse your rice and drain the water.
 Set aside.

-- Second, make the meatballs by combining the ground beef with chopped mint, chopped parsley, minced garlic, cumin powder, onion powder, cumin powder, dried oregano, egg, uncooked white rice, salt, and black pepper.
+- Make meatballs.
+Combine the ground beef with chopped mint, chopped parsley, minced garlic, cumin powder, onion powder, cumin powder, dried oregano, egg, uncooked white rice, salt, and black pepper.
 Chill for at least 10 minutes in the fridge.

-- Third, make the soup base.
+- Make broth.
 To start, saute the onion in oil for about 4 minutes then add jalapeno, stir for 1 minute, add garlic and stir just until fragrant.

 - After that, add carrots and diced tomatoes, stir for about 1-2 minutes to get rid of any bitter or tinny tastes, and to concentrate their flavors.

 - Next, add chicken broth, water, potatoes, and meatballs.
 Bring the soup to a boil then reduce the heat, cover and simmer for 15 minutes.